musti645/text-adventure-sama/README.md

 #### Using standardized input ####

 There's also the possibility to make sure, the user only uses standardized input, that has been used to train the classifier.
-This way, the InteractionTypes are more clearly distinguishable for the classifier and we don't get wront InteractionTypes for input.
+This way, the InteractionTypes are more clearly distinguishable for the classifier and we don't get wrong InteractionTypes for input.

 ## Known Issues ##